rahulEth/zeroDrive/README.md

 # About

 A never-before-seen Web2 drive called zeroDrive.
-Store and access your confidential data in purely non-custodial and trustless way.
+Store and Access your confidential data in purely non-custodial and trustless way.

 ## Getting Started on local